Janseuwu/EnterLearning/chrome/README.md

 - More tools > Extensions
 - Enable developer mode in the top right corner
 - Click "Load unpacked"
-- Select the cloned "chrome" directory <br>
+- Select the cloned "chrome" directory

 The addon is now installed and ready to use.

 # TODO